 We have other articles that show you how to add data sources to Incydr.
 Here are just a few:

 - Check your product plan to ensure it includes cloud and email services.

 - Set up a separate Code42 administrator user account for each data source to be used for login and authorization.
 The account should not be controlled by single sign-on to allow for recovery in the event of an issue with SSO.

 - Code42 Professional Services can help you add data sources, including automated integrations.
 Contact your Customer Success Manager (CSM) to engage Professional Services.

 Best practices for cloud services

 Connect cloud services

-Add the data source connector for the supported cloud services your employees use and set up trusted domains for the cloud services you want to allow access to.
+- Add the data source connector for the supported cloud services your employees use.

 Review cloud exposures